Chisanan232/PyMock-Server/README.md

 ## Overview

-Do you ever have experience about needing to set up a very simple application and write some APIs with hardcode response for developing
-Font-End site? **_PyMock-API_** provides a command line tool to let developers could quickly and easily set up application to mock APIs with configuration only.
+Do you ever have experience about needing to set up a very simple application and write some APIs with hardcode response again and again for developing Font-End site? **_PyMock-API_** provides a command line tool to let developers could quickly and easily set up application to mock APIs with configuration only.

 ## Python versions support